How to Choose the Best Proxy Location for Your Use Case

 City-Level vs Country-Level Targeting: When Precision Matters

-Country-level targeting suffices for most use cases — pricing intelligence across national markets, compliance monitoring, general content access, and broad competitive analysis.
-City-level targeting becomes necessary when your target websites localize content within a country.
+Country-level targeting is enough for most use cases: pricing intelligence across national markets, compliance monitoring, general content access, and broad competitive analysis.
+City-level targeting becomes necessary when your target websites localise content within a country.

 You need city-level proxies when: